This is what you need to know about your rights and obligations when renting in Belgium.

 1. Pay 2 months’ rent to a ‘blocked bank account’.

 You open an account in your name, specifically for guarantee purposes.
 The money and any interest earned are locked until the end of your lease.
-The funds can only be released upon the agreement of you and your landlord and after inspecting the property and paying any fees, if required.
+The funds can only be released with the agreement of you and your landlord, after inspecting the property and paying any required fees.

 This service is offered by certain Belgian banks as well as the Belgian Ministry of Finance.